qll/qllbot/README.md

 be sent to the channel.
 If you don't return a string or you return an empty string, nothing will be sent.

-The last line defines a command for your function.
-Here the function print_helloworld is mapped to the command 'hello'.
+The last line sets a command key for your function.
+Here the function print_helloworld is mapped to the command key 'hello'.
 Here is the command in action:
 	(02:38:22) qll_ext: #hello
 	(02:38:22) testbot#2: hello world
-It is allowed to map multiple command keywords to the same function (see #google or #g).
+It is allowed to map multiple command keys to the same function (see #google or #g).

 ## Troubleshooting ##